chandanhpcic/docs/source/manual/etpro_telemetry.rst

 Registration
 --------------------------------------

-When you register for this (free) service, you will share your basic (company) details with us, Reticen8 Sales B.V..
+When you register for this (free) service, you will share your basic (company) details with us, Reticen8 Sales Technologies.
 We will register your sensor(s) anonymized at Proofpoint.